 - Then, prepare vegan cheese by blending all ingredients into smooth mixture.
 See tips below.

 - Now, it’s time to assemble the casserole!
 Take a baking dish (I used 22×22 cm, 8.6×8.6 inch) and start layering.
 1st layer: tomato sauce; 2nd layer: butternut slices; 3rd layer: tofu; 4th layer: cashew cheese; 5th layer: olives and basil; 6th layer: tomato sauce; 7th layer: zucchini slices; 8th layer: tofu; 9th layer: olives and basil; 10th layer: tomato sauce.
 Finish with cashew cheese.
-Check the video below!
+Check the video!